 - the work and employment history of the worker;

 - the worker’s skills and retraining potential;

 - the employer’s size, history and operational circumstances;

 - the previous relationship between the worker and employer; and

 - health and safety issues.

-If satisfied that it is reasonable for the employer to provide employment, the Tribunal can order the employer to provide the worker with suitable duties.
-The Tribunal can however opt to not make such an order if it considers that this would be inappropriate in the circumstances.
+If satisfied that it is reasonable for the employer to provide employment, the Tribunal must order the employer to provide the worker with suitable duties unless it considers that this would be inappropriate in the circumstances.
 An example of such circumstances is when there is evidence of workplace conflict or misconduct which could compromise the ongoing relationship of the worker and employer or the employer’s operational developments.
 This could include current or pending retrenchments.